sagemath/trac_to_gh/Issue 3682.md

 # Issue 3682: notebook -- on sagenb.org worksheets 22 days and older are blank

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3682

 Original creator: TimothyClemans